QinDSHub/TurboApply-Lightweight-Cross-Platform-Job-Recommendation-Automation-Tool/README.md

 * Currently running locally and available for an on-computer demonstration.

 **V2.4 — Intelligent Historical Data Agent** *(In Development)*
-* Developing an agent to expand the workflow from job discovery at company-level application coverage.
+* Developing an agent to automatically identify, map, and normalize columns from users’ historical application data into a standardized schema.
-* Currently running locally and available for an on-computer demonstration.
+* Enabling users to upload their own CSV files without following a fixed template, making historical data ingestion more flexible and automated.

 ### 1. Why TurboApply?